-Models are used to determine the Company's financial position under various metrics, including Solvency II, as well as other internal information.
+Models are used to determine the Company's financial position through monitoring of various metrics, including Solvency II capital, as well as other internal information.
 The methodologies used to determine these items, and the models used to do so, are documented to ensure consistent application and use.
-All AIG Life models are managed under the AIG Life model governance framework and changes to the models are reviewed and approved by the Model Control Committee, whilst also complying with the Group model governance requirements.
+AIG Life models are managed under the AIG Life model governance framework and changes to the models are reviewed and approved by the Model Control Committee, whilst also complying with the Corebridge model governance requirements.